-If the illegal material is published on a foreign server, the local authorities are still informed.
+If the illegal material is published on a foreign server, the local authorities will be informed, too.
 In addition, the Stopline forwards the information to foreign partner-hotlines (see section 5.2), which commence their own procedures and contact the authorities in their countries - provided that this country actually has a partner hotline within the international network of INHOPE.